David Gilmour: 2000s: Pink Floyd reunion and On an Island

 In 2001 and 2002, Gilmour performed six acoustic solo concerts in London and Paris, along with a small band and choir, which was documented on the In Concert release.
 On 24 September 2004, he performed a three-song set at the Strat Pack concert at London's Wembley Arena, marking the 50th anniversary of the Fender Stratocaster.

 On 2 July 2005, Pink Floyd reunited with Waters to perform at Live 8.
 The performance caused a sales increase of Pink Floyd's compilation album Echoes: The Best of Pink Floyd (2001).
 Gilmour donated his profits to charities that reflect the goals of Live 8, saying: "Though the main objective has been to raise consciousness and put pressure on the G8 leaders, I will not profit from the concert.
 This is money that should be used to save lives."
 He called upon all Live 8 artists to donate their extra revenue to Live 8 fundraising.
 After the concert, Pink Floyd turned down an offer to tour the US for £150 million.

-In 2006, Gilmour said that Pink Floyd would likely never tour or write material again.
-He said: "I think enough is enough.
+In 2006, Gilmour said that Pink Floyd would likely never tour or write material again: "I think enough is enough.
 I am 60 years old.
 I don't have the will to work as much any more.
 Pink Floyd was an important part in my life, I have had a wonderful time, but it's over.
 For me it's much less complicated to work alone."

-On 6 March 2006, Gilmour's 60th birthday, he released his third solo album, On an Island.
-It featured contributions by numerous guest musicians, including Wright, and lyrics by Gilmour's wife Polly Samson.
-It debuted at number 1 on the UK Albums Chart and earned Gilmour his first US top-ten as a solo artist, reaching number six on the Billboard 200.
-On 10 April 2006, On an Island was certified platinum in Canada, with sales of over 100,000 copies.
+On 6 March, Gilmour's 60th birthday, he released his third solo album, On an Island.
+It featured guest musicians including Wright and lyrics by Gilmour's wife, the writer Polly Samson.
+It debuted at number 1 on the UK Albums Chart and became Gilmour's first solo album to enter the top ten in the US, reaching number six on the Billboard 200.
+On 21 September 2011 On an Island was certified gold in Canada, with sales of more than 50,000 copies.